prebid/identity-gatekeeper/proposals/PARRROT.md

 [TERN](https://github.com/AdRoll/TERN) expands on TURTLEDOVE to add more details missing from the original proposal, including:

 #### In-advance creative approval
 Any viable proposal needs to support a mechanism for creative approval.
 TERN suggests SSPs can approve or deny a creative as submitted by the DSP.
-PARRROT allows for creative approval when the DSP provides the creative to the SSP for distribution into a DoveKey store, allowing SSP to enable very granular publisher control over which creatives can serve where on their properties.
+While we believe there are some outstanding issues with scalability, this approach seems to be one of the most promising solutions to this challenge.

 #### Ad delivery to the browser at interest group assignment time
 TERN improves on TURTLEDOVEs independent request for and ad by suggesting it could be delivered immediately to the browser when the user is placed in an interest group.
-PARRROT and DoveKey allow for the browser to request the ad at request time, allowing the DSP closer to real-time control over their campaigns.
+We feel this feature is a valuable improvement to TURTLEDOVE, is compatible with PARRROT, and would be valuable for interest groups with smaller memberships.

 #### Support for multiple interest groups
 TERN expands TURTLEDOVE to allow advertisers to send multiple interest groups in a single request.
-PARRROT and DoveKey do not need advanced network requests to put users into an interest group, but multiple interest groups can be sent to DoveKey for retrieval at ad request time.
+We feel this feature is a valuable improvement to TURTLEDOVE, is compatible with PARRROT.

 #### DSP controlled bidding
 TERN suggests that DSPs should have real-time control over their bids with access to bidding signals.
 This seems reasonable.
 PARRROT could be expanded to support bidding functions in addition to static bids.